PhilliprBurwell/configure-ad/README.md

 </p>
 <p>
-#6 Dealing with Account Lockouts Get logged into dc-1 Pick a random user account you created previously Attempt to log in with it 10 times with a bad password Configure Group Policy to Lockout the account after 5 attempts: How To Configure Account Lockout Threshold in Group Policy Attempt to log in with it 6 times with a bad password Observe that the account has been locked out within Active Directory Unlock the account Reset the password Attempt to login with it Enabling and Disabling Accounts Disable the same account in Active Directory Attempt to login with it, observe the error message Re-enable the account and attempt to login with it.
-Observing Logs Observe the logs in the Domain Controller Observe the logs on the client Machine
+#6 Dealing with Account Lockouts - Get logged into dc-1 and pick a random user account you created previously.
+Attempt to log in with it 10 times with a bad password.
+Observe that the account has been locked out within Active Directory as admin.
+Search up the user by clicking users > find...
+The type in the user that is locked out.
+Right click the user and click " Reset Password".
+After that attempt to login with it.
+Then go back as admin and Disable the same account in Active Directory.
+Right click the user and click " Disable Account".
+Attempt to login with it going back to the user.
+Observe the error message.
+Go back as admin and re-enable the account and attempt to login with it.
+Lastly we are going to observe the logs in the Domain Controller.
+Go into event viewer by searching up the client Machine and we see the activity when the accsess was denied and when we logged into the account.